Cosmic-Chatter/Exhibitera/exhibitera/apps/dmx_control/README.md

 ### Operating system

 #### Windows
-To install the correct driver, download [Zadig](https://zadig.akeo.ie/) and follow these steps:
+To install the correct driver, download <a href="https://zadig.akeo.ie/" target="_blank">Zadig</a> and follow these steps:
 1. Ensure your DMX controller is plugged into a USB port
 2. Launch Zadig
 3. Click _Options_ > _List All Devices_